-Kickoff is just a couple hours away.
+Kickoff is just a couple of hours away.
 You let your friends bring the easy stuff on the menu: the chips, the hot dogs, the brownies.
 No one’s going to be talking about those by halftime, Everyone is going to want to know how you came up with the idea to make meatballs that taste like a sultry stroll through a Moroccan bazaar.
+Mini lamb meatballs with pomegranate glaze are how to do it.
 These will go fast; Don’t be afraid to double—triple?—this recipe depending on the size of the party or the veracity of your guests.

 Push meatballs together on the pan and toss with the molasses; roll around on the pan to coat evenly.
 Transfer the meatballs to a serving platter and drizzle the glaze and juices over them.
 Scatter the mint leaves and pomegranate seeds over the meatballs and serve warm with toothpicks.